griga23/shoe-store/OpenSourceFlinkLab.md

 ## 2. Create Flink Tables for Kafka Topics

-We need to create Flink tables to process the data from kafka, we will see later in upcoming labs that in confluent flink version this step is never required.
+We need to create Flink tables to process the data from kafka, You will see later in Jan's [repo](https://github.com/griga23/shoe-store)labs that in confluent flink version this step is never required.

 For this workshop, I have already added following connectors to the image:

-1. flink-avro-confluent-registry
+1. flink-sql-connector-kafka-1.17.2.jar
-2. will add from dockerfile
+2. flink-sql-avro-confluent-registry-1.17.2.jar
+3. flink-faker-0.5.3.jar
+4. flink-connector-jdbc-3.1.0-1.17.jar
+5. mysql-connector-java-8.0.19.jar;

-- Open the terminal where sql-client is already running.[You must have done completed this flinksetup, if not please do](localflinksetup.md).
+- Open the terminal where sql-client is already running.[You must have done completed this flinksetup, if not please do](StartHere.md).

+If you ever need to drop a table use `DROP TABLE table_name;` You will need to replace following values from your enviournment:
+1. username
+2. password
+3. value.avro-confluent.url
+4. value.avro-confluent.basic-auth.user-info

 - Create `shoe_product` table:
 ```
-DROP TABLE IF EXISTS shoe_products;

 CREATE TABLE shoe_products (
 key STRING,
 id STRING NOT NULL,